vishal-farande/io.github.io/_pages/cv.md

 * Aug 2023 - Dec 2023: Research Student
   * KLE Technological University
   * Duties:
-    * An open system to improve drug discovery for Pharmaceutical.
+    1. Built a ML algorithm to improve drug discovery for pharmaceutical.
-    * Analyzing diabetic ligand on all protein using binding affinity.
+    2. Analyzing diabetic ligand on all protein using binding affinity.
   * Supervisor: Prof. Padmashsree Desai

 * Aug 2022 - May 2023: Project Intern
   * Dana Anand Private Ltd
   * Duties:
-    * Build a vision system which will identify the grooving in the tube yoke used in drive shaft.
+    1. Built a vision system which will identify the grooving in the tube yoke used in drive shaft.
-    * Working on deploying the models to the existing system & improving their accuracy.
+    2. Working on deploying the models to the existing system & improving their accuracy.

 Skills